syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-mac.md

 {% endtabs %}

 The output of the above code example will generate the below PowerPoint slide.
+The output will be saved in bin folder.

 ![.Net Core console Output](Workingwith_Mac/GettingStartedSample.png)